Back to Blog

 The Two-Year Deadline

-Important: You should file I-730 within 2 years of being granted refugee or asylee status.
-After 2 years, you may need to file I-130 instead, which has different requirements and may be slower.
+This is the single most important deadline for refugee family reunification.
+You must file I-730 within 2 years of being granted refugee or asylee status.
+After 2 years, you lose access to this free, expedited petition and must file I-130 instead, which has different requirements, costs $535, requires an affidavit of support, and often takes significantly longer to process.

 Required Documents

-• Copy of your I-94 or approval letter
+• Copy of your I-94 Arrival/Departure Record or asylum approval letter

-• Copy of your green card (if adjusted)
+• Copy of your green card (if you have adjusted status)

-• Evidence family was part of original application
+• Evidence that the family member was listed on your original refugee application (I-590)

 Processing Timeline